 If you or your partner are considering undertaking IVF, it is important you understand the treatment process and how it works.
 What does IVF entail?
 Below we have outlined the IVF process in 5 simple steps.

 The first step in any IVF treatment is ovarian stimulation.
-This consists of daily injections that cause the ovaries to produce more eggs, usually only one will be produced in a natural cycle.
+This consists of daily injections that cause the ovaries to produce more eggs, usually, only one will be produced in a natural cycle.

 Throughout the ovarian stimulation treatment, ultrasound scans measure the size of the follicles (egg sacs).
 Once the follicles have reached an adequate size, an injection of a hormone called hCG is administered.
 Thirty-six hours later, the egg retrieval takes place.
 This procedure is carried out in an operating theatre with the patient under sedation, so that they do not experience any discomfort.